 If you’re interested in creating and selling your own products but you don’t know where to start, there are two main details that you need to figure out.
 First, what types of products are you going to create?
 Second, where and how are you going to sell them?

 This article will help you to answer both of those questions.
 Let’s start by looking at some of the types of products that you can create.

 1. Website Templates

 The downside to creating and selling templates is the potential for excessive customer service needs.
-If you’ll be selling on a large scale, you’ll need some sort of plan for providing service to your customers or you will become overwhelmed with support emails.
+If you’ll be selling on a large scale, you’ll need some sort of plan for providing service to your customers or you’ll become overwhelmed with support emails.

 2. WordPress Themes

-Your customers can purchase and download your WordPress theme and have it implemented on their live website in a very short amount of time.
+Your customers can purchase and download your WordPress theme and have it implemented on their live website in just a few minutes.